 The statements below can be used by primary schools to check that the offering the school provides to pupils covers key concepts in drawing.

-I have enjoyed exploring different drawing activities, and I have found ideas, techniques or materials which I like.
+I have enjoyed exploring different ways of drawing and different types of drawing, and I have found ideas, techniques or materials which I personally can relate to.

 I have had the opportunity to work on a variety of scales.
 Not all the drawing I have done has taken place at a desk.

-I understand key words relating to drawing, and have gained this understand through practical experience.
+I understand key vocabulary relating to drawing, and understand the vocab through practical experience.

-I have made drawings from observation, and imagination, and I have felt increasingly able to experiment.
+I have made drawings from observation, and imagination, and I have experimented with my approach.